 “I truly was back to myself once the anesthesia wore off,” he says.
 “There was very little pain – none really – and I was quickly back to my life.
 If anyone ever asked me, I would say you have to find a surgeon who performs surgery with this robot.
 I really can’t imagine the alternative.”

-Rob is grateful to his medical team and to Michael Garron Hospital, and recently made a significant four-year donation pledge to show his appreciation.
+Rob is grateful to his medical team and to Michael Garron Hospital.
+Following his surgery, he made a significant four-year donation pledge to show his appreciation.

 “Dr. Singal and my experience at Michael Garron Hospital with the robotic surgery are the reasons why I made the donation I did’, he explains.
 “Going through something like this just gives you an entirely different perspective on life.”